Transabdominal First trimester oB

 Emergency Ultrasound by Geoff Hayden

-Author: Priyanka Pradhan, MD
+Author: Priyanka Pradhan, MD (Class of 2026)

-Peer editing by: Victoria Gonzalez, MD
+Reviewed by: Victoria Gonzalez, MD FDP-AEMUS